quixio/quix-docs/docs/platform/tutorials/data-science/data-science.md

 Once the prediction service has started you can once more restart the 'Open Weather API' service and view the data.

-You should be familair with some of the following steps, they are very similar to '[Get the data](#get-the-data)' above.
+You should be familiar with some of the following steps, they are very similar to '[Get the data](#get-the-data)' above.

 1. Restart the 'Open Weather API' service